-The four day, three night Inca Trek is the most sought after Machu Picchu excursion of them all, not only because it’s the most demanding of the trails, with four full days of tough terrain trekking up to an altitude 4,215 meters, but also because it follows the original trail built by the Incas in the 15th century, so you can literally follow in the footsteps of history.
+The four day, three night Inca trail trek is the most sought after Machu Picchu excursion of them all, not only because it’s the most demanding of the trails, with four full days of tough terrain trekking up to an altitude 4,215 meters, but also because it follows the original trail built by the Incas in the 15th century, so you can literally walk in the footsteps of history.
 It is for this reason that we booked this trip about a year in advance to ensure availability.

 Before starting the Inca trail, we had heard so many different reviews about the difficulty of each day.
-Most people we spoke to had raved about the intensity of the trek which concerned me a little, as I underwent major knee surgery only three months ago.
+Most people we spoke to raved about the intensity of the trek which concerned me a little as I underwent major knee surgery only three months ago.
 While we found that even the notoriously difficult day two wasn’t as bad as we had heard, this trek definitely requires you to be physically fit and have trained in advance.
-Sadly, two people in our group of six didn’t make it to the top due to the difficulty of the walk but aside from physical fitness, the main thing that will get you to the top is a strong mental attitude to keep telling yourself that you CAN and WILL get there.
+Sadly, two people in our group of six didn’t make it to the top due to the difficulty of the trek but aside from physical fitness, the main thing that will get you to the top is a strong and positive mental attitude to keep telling yourself that you CAN and WILL get there.
 Here’s my day by day experience:

 Day 1: piece of cake – difficulty rating: 2/10

 Day 3: while day two is renowned for being the hardest, no one warned us about how challenging day three would be.
-If anything, we felt it rivalled the intensity of day two – with ten hours of constantly walking down steep Inca steps from dead woman’s pass, day three really pushes your knees to their physical limit.
+If anything, we felt it rivalled the intensity of day two – with ten hours of constant down-hill walking on steep Inca steps from dead woman’s pass, day three really pushes your knees to their physical limit.
 It is for this reason that I really recommend hiring walking poles, especially if you have knee problems like me 👵🏼 – difficulty rating: 7/10

 Day 4: not particularly tough as it’s only a short 2 hour walk from the third day’s camp to Machu Picchu’s sun gate.
 The main challenge is the 3am wake up call to make it there for sunrise and the fact that this early morning trek is nearly entirely in the dark on narrow cliff top paths.
 A head torch is essential for this day! 🔦